-- 111 In 2008 Permitted Development Rights enabling the resurfacing of front gardens were tightened to help reduce surface water flooding risks.
+- 110 Development covers a range of activities that affect the use of land and buildings.
+Permitted Development Rights, however, enable some works to be undertaken without the need for planning permission. - 111 In 2008 Permitted Development Rights enabling the resurfacing of front gardens were tightened to help reduce surface water flooding risks.
 Planning permission is not required if a new or replacement driveway of any size uses permeable (or porous) surfacing, such as gravel, permeable concrete block paving or porous asphalt, or if the rainwater is directed to a lawn or border to drain naturally.
 Planning permission is however required if the surface to be covered is more than five square metres and the application is proposing traditional, impermeable driveways that do not provide for the water to run to a permeable area.
 However, as most gardens in the Plan area are less than 5 square metres this tighter control will usually not apply. - 112 Birmingham's Sustainable Drainage: Guide to Design, Adoption and Maintenance highlights that SuDS should not be restricted to just major developments, but prioritised on any development (major or minor) where there is benefit to reducing flood risk.
 The Guide emphasises that new development is likely to be a relatively small proportion of urban areas and that retrofitting SuDS is actively encouraged where it can be promoted as a means of mitigating flood risk in existing developments. - 113 SuDs can either work by allowing water to infiltrate the ground or by holding excess water back to allow for existing drainage channels to cope (attenuate).
-The AECOM Study identified the type of SuDS scheme that would work based on ground conditions. - 114The AECOM Study describes the two different schemes and provides examples of their application.
+The AECOM Study identified the type of SuDS scheme that would work based on ground conditions. - 114 The AECOM Study describes the two different schemes and provides examples of their application.
 As part of the pre-application consultation (in accordance with NPP 1) the Forum will use the AECOM SuDS Guidelines to work with developers to secure the most effective SuDS solution. - 115 Some of the SuDs solutions in the report could be undertaken by house holders with minimal cost or intrusion the provision of water butts connected to down pipes on houses for example.
 The Landscape Analysis and Map 7 provide a framework for the range of interventions that would be suitable across the 3Bs Area. - 116 It is also worth noting that within the areas identified on Map 10 as being suitable for attenuation only there are small areas like Clivedan Avenue roundabout that would provide good infiltration and a SuDs scheme on this currently tarmacked roundabout was proposed in community consultation. - 117 The southern end of Turnberry Park is wet and boggy much of the winter.
 A dyke taking the surface water from the M6 runs parallel with the motorway and forms the park's boundary to the west.
-A flood alleviation scheme is proposed by the Environment Agency and will be necessary once the 400 houses on the former quarry have been built out.
+A flood alleviation scheme is proposed by the Environment Agency and will be - 46 All policies should be read in conjunction with adopted policies in the Birmingham Development Plan.
+No Neighbourhood Plan policy will be applied in isolation; account will be taken of all relevant policies necessary once the 400 houses on the former quarry have been built out.
 (This site is outside the Plan area to the east of the M6.)
-The topography means that water run-off will increase the flooding issues at Turnberry Park if this is not addressed. - 118 The S106 funding associated with the new development provides the opportunity for a creative solution to the flooding of the park and the Forum will need to work with the Environment Agency to ensure a solution is found that reflects best practice in SuDS schemes.
+The topography means that water run-off will increase the flooding issues at Turnberry Park if this is not addressed.

+118 The S106 funding associated with the new development provides the opportunity for a creative solution to the flooding of the park and the Forum will need to work with the Environment Agency to ensure a solution is found that reflects best practice in SuDS schemes.